sompylasar/KnowSheet-REPL/README.md

 ### HTTP client

+* Bricks provides utilities to perform HTTP requests.
+* By default, the redirects are forbidden and result in an error.
+They can be enabled per request.

-Perform an HTTP GET request and print the response:
+#### Perform an HTTP GET request
 ```
 KnowSheet> HTTP(GET("http://httpbin.org/get?query=1")).body
 ```

-Perform an HTTP POST request and print the response:
+#### Perform an HTTP POST request
 ```
 KnowSheet> HTTP(POST("http://httpbin.org/post", "BODY", "text/plain")).body
 ```

-Allow redirects:
+#### Allow redirects
 ```
 KnowSheet> HTTP(GET("http://httpbin.org/redirect/5").AllowRedirects()).body
 ```

-Provide a custom User-Agent:
+#### Provide a custom `User-Agent`
 ```
 KnowSheet> HTTP(GET("http://httpbin.org/get").UserAgent("KnowSheet-REPL/1.0.0")).body
 ```

-Provide extra HTTP headers:
+#### Provide extra HTTP headers
+For `GET` requests:
 ```
 KnowSheet> HTTP(GET("http://httpbin.org/get?query=1", HTTPHeaders().Set("Custom", "Header"))).body
 ```

+For `POST` requests:
 ```
 KnowSheet> HTTP(POST("http://httpbin.org/post", "BODY", "text/plain", HTTPHeaders().Set("Custom", "Header"))).body
 ```

 ### HTTP server

-Bricks maintains a single server per port.
-Each server accepts connections since start till the process exits.
+* Bricks maintains a single server per port.
+* Each server accepts connections since start till the process exits.
+* There can only be a single handler for a given path.
+* The calls to the server methods can be chained.
+* The handler lambda syntax in the REPL mimics C++11 to a certain extent -- no full lambda support guaranteed.

-Start an HTTP server on port `2015`:
+#### Start an HTTP server
 ```
 KnowSheet> HTTP(2015)
 // KnowSheet Bricks HTTPServer at port 2015
 ```

-Register an endpoint `/ping` on the HTTP server on port `2015` and request it:
+#### Register an endpoint on an HTTP server
 ```
 KnowSheet> HTTP(2015).Register("/ping", [](Request r) { r("pong"); })
 // KnowSheet Bricks HTTPServer at port 2015